lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 ### How to do this
  - Learn SQL syntax - [link](https://www.w3schools.com/sql/sql_intro.asp)
  - Request account from your organization -or- Setup free tier (testing) account
- - Open BigQuery from the GPP console, write and review cost for a SQL query referencing a BQ dataset
+ - Open BigQuery from the GPP console, write and review cost for a SQL query referencing a BQ dataset - link to example [analyze genomic variants with BQ](https://cloud.google.com/genomics/docs/tutorials/analyze-variants-advanced)
  - BQ Dataset can be files stored in GCS or BQ storage
  - Execute the query by clicking the 'run' button, example results shown below
  - You can view the results and/or save the results into a new file in a storage bucket